 You will enjoy a nice view of the city, similar to the top of Mtatsminda Park.
 You also visit the castle overlooking the city while walking back down.
 The Mother, Georgia Statue.

 7. Try the local candy.

 There are two types of homemade candy´s in Georgia, Churchkhela, and Taklpi.
 These are sold from old babushkas on street corners to big shops on the main streets.
 It´s impossible to walk around Tbilisi without seeing a shop or two selling it.

-Churchkhela is a sausage shaped Georgian candy stick with walnuts on the centre.
+Churchkhela is a sausage-shaped Georgian candy stick with walnuts on the center.
 They are dipped in thick hot grape juice.
 The other local candy is Taklpi which are fruit rolls.
 There are numerous varieties, including plums, pear, apple and even kiwi.

 8. Watch the puppet show.